 To reach the falls, you need to go down a winding staircase that is estimated 425 steps.
 So, if you have to count your walk back and forth, it would be an estimated total of 900 steps.
 I advise you bring all that you need for your picnic, such as your swimming gear, water, and food.

 There is no restaurant there.
 You have to bring your own water and lunch or dinner.
 You can grill at the side if you want, but make sure you put out the fire after because it is surrounded by trees and dried leaves, like a virgin forest.

 Bring as much food as you can handle.
 The steps are high and you will really pant.

 Don’t worry, you can rest every now and then if you are not used to such strenuous activity.
 For myself, I really welcome the exercise.
 To prepare for the event, walk and jog for a few weeks before traveling to Iligan City.

-There are paid guide available at both entrances.
-You need to tell the driver you want to enter the Tinago Falls from the new entrance because the steps are cemented and you are able to have a better footing.
+There are paid guides available at both entrances.
+You need to tell the driver you want to enter the Tinago Falls from the new entrance, because the steps are cemented and you would have a better footing.